 The French and Indian War involved tense fighting with Native American tribes.
 That delayed travel by settlers down the Ohio River from the "Forks of the Ohio" (Pittsburgh), and walking through Cumberland Gap to occupy lands west of the Allegheny Ridge.

 Legal confusion was another factor in slowing settlement.
 The French and Spanish both claimed the lands east of the Mississippi River.
 Only in 1763 did the Treaty of Paris defined the far western edge of Virginia, and the colony no longer stretched from "from sea to sea..."

-In 1776, the General Assembly separated Kentucky County from the lands east of the Cumberland Mountains, and defined the new county boundaries as:4
+In 1776, the General Assembly separated Kentucky County from the lands east of the Cumberland Mountains, and used the Big Sandy River to define the new county boundaries as:4

 It was obvious that Virginia would provide almost no services to the southwestern edge of the state, and that Kentucky would become an independent political unit.
 There was even a possibility it could become part of a new colony of Transylvania, proposed by a land speculator who purchased the rights of the Cherokees.
-There were 10 conventions in Kentucky between 1784-1792,5 when the US Congress made Kentucky the second new state to enter the Federal union (balancing the addition of Vermont in the north).
+There were 10 conventions in Kentucky between 1784-1792, when the US Congress made Kentucky the second new state to enter the Federal union to balance the addition of Vermont in the north.5

 The General Assembly determined, in the legislation authorizing Kentucky independence, that6

-To mark the boundary in 1799, Kentucky and Virginia followed the time-honored process used for defining Virginia's boundaries, and each state appointed commissioners and surveyors.
-(At the time, all the land on the northeastern side of the Big Sandy/Tug Fork was still Virginia.
-West Virginia was not created until 1863.)
+To mark the boundary in 1799, Kentucky and Virginia followed the time-honored process used for defining Virginia's boundaries: each state appointed commissioners and surveyors.
+At the time, all the land on the northeastern side of the Big Sandy/Tug Fork rivers was still Virginia; West Virginia was not created until 1863.